valentin-mereau/YouTube-Exclusion-List-Builder/README.md

 **1<sup>st</sup> option - Install YouTube MadeForKids Checker with executable file.**

-You can download the application here [YouTube-MadeForKids-Checker.v1.0.zip ](https://github.com/seexmax/YouTube-MadeForKids-Checker/releases/tag/v1.0.0) for macOS or Windows.
-On Mac, you will most probably face an error message while executing the file like " “YouTube-MadeForKids-Checker.v1.0 2” can’t be opened because Apple cannot check it for malicious software.".
+You can download the application here [YouTube-Exclusion-List-Builder.v1.0.zip ](https://github.com/seexmax/YouTube-MadeForKids-Checker/releases/tag/v1.0.0) for macOS or Windows.

+On Mac, you will most probably face an error message while executing the file like " 'YouTube-Exclusion-List-Builder.v1.0' can’t be opened because Apple cannot check it for malicious software.".
 To avoid this, go in the System Preferences > Security and Privacy and you should see a section where it says that the app was blocked from use.
 Click on open anyway.
 Wait a minute and you should see the app open.

-**2<sup>nd</sup> option - Install YouTube MadeForKids Checker with command line.**
+**2<sup>nd</sup> option - Install YouTube Exclusion List Builder with command line.**

 This project requires python 3.10 you can download it [here](https://www.python.org/downloads/release/python-3100/).